-I used to let a Wink hub help control my home automation devices like smart bulbs and smart plugs.
+Around my house, I used to let a Wink hub help control my home automation devices like smart bulbs and smart plugs.
 Wink also helped control my Emerson Sensi Thermostat and my Schlage smart deadbolt.

 Wink decided to move to a subscription model, so I began looking for free alternatives.

 It turns out many devices have turned to Alexa to help control things.